Date of Degree

 Copyright 2007 Andriy Norets

 Norets, Andriy.
-"Bayesian inference in dynamic discrete choice models." dissertation, University of Iowa, 2007.
+"Bayesian inference in dynamic discrete choice models."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.